justin-vanwinkle/fgauna12.github.io/_posts/2017-4-13-AspNetCoreMiddleware.markdown

 comments: true
 ---

-ASP.NET Core changed everything.
-Some might like the fact that it's been reworked, but again that's why it's version 1.x instead of ASP.NET 5.x.
 The more time I spend writing ASP.NET Core applications, the more I begin to experience how extensible it is.
 Besides first-class usage of dependency injection, the middleware is one of my favorite features.
 Understanding how middleware works, will give you insight into the flexibility and simplicity of the new framework.

 ## Just Picture a Pipe